zahrabakhshalizadeh/maryrosecook.com/_posts/2008-05-09-using-cron-with-rails-on-slicehost-2.md

 categories:
   - Uncategorized
 ---
 I need to run a model method on my Slicehost production app every hour.
 I tried rake+cron, cronedit and a number of nut.crack(sledgehammer) queueing server solutions.
-Some didn&#8217;t work and the rest were unreliable.
+Some didn't work and the rest were unreliable.
 Therefore, for all you Ruby On Rails On Slicehost people, here is my approach.
 Treasure it.

 1. ssh into your Slicehost account.